hotosm/oam-docs-hugo/content/uploader/uploader-form.md

 ### via public URL

 If you have files stored in another location, copy and paste the full URL (including "http") into the Upload form box.
 These file locations need to be publicly accessible, meaning that anyone with the link can download from that location.

+### via Local Device

+Users can also upload imagery from their local devices.
+The system suggests files in `TIFF` and `TIF` formats by default.
+To initiate the upload, select the desired files from your device and then submit the form.
+Once submitted, the uploading process will begin.

 ## Source code and development